JayenPatil/MicrosoftExcel---Hotel-Revenue-and-Occupancy-Analysis-Dashboard-/README.md

 - Automated KPI summaries for quick performance tracking.
 - Visual representation of revenue and occupancy trends over time.
 - Simplified data interpretation for management-level decision-making.

 ---

-## 🚀 How to Use
-1. Open the file **`Hotel Revenue and Occupancy Analysis Dashboard.xlsx`** in Microsoft Excel.
-2. Navigate through different sheets or dashboards to explore visual KPIs.
-3. Use slicers and filters to customize your view by time period or department.
-4. Review summarized reports for quick insights on revenue and occupancy trends.

----